Mark Hellinger Theatre: Alternating live shows and film

 Warner Bros. announced in October 1934 that it would renovate the stage for theatrical use and add 32 dressing rooms.
 These changes were to accommodate Hollywood's first theatrical production: Calling All Stars, a musical revue with Martha Raye, which opened in December 1934 and ran 35 performances.
 In October 1935, the Hollywood hosted the premiere of the Warner Bros. film A Midsummer Night's Dream, starring James Cagney and Olivia de Havilland.
 The following March, Earl Carroll negotiated with Warner Bros. to rename the Hollywood Theatre for himself and stage musicals there.
 The theater was leased to George Abbott and renamed the 51st Street Theatre in late 1936.
 The theater's main entrance was relocated from Broadway to 51st Street, as Warner Bros. wished to use the Broadway entrance for films and the 51st Street entrance for legitimate productions.
-Abbott's play Sweet River opened that October and closed after just five performances.
+Abbott's play Sweet River opened that October and closed after five performances.

 The 51st Street Theatre reverted to film in 1937; Warner Bros. planned to either host its own films or rent the theater out for screenings.
 The Hollywood Theatre name was restored in August 1937 with the screening of The Life of Emile Zola, the first premiere at the theater since A Midsummer Night's Dream.
 Further films followed until October 1938, when another live production opened, the Gilbert and Sullivan-themed musical Knights of Song.
 This was followed by the 1939 edition of George White's Scandals, a transfer from the Alvin Theatre, which ran for a month at the Hollywood.
-In 1940, the theater was again renamed the 51st Street Theatre, presenting a revival of Romeo and Juliet with Vivien Leigh and Laurence Olivier that May.
+In 1940, the theater was again renamed the 51st Street Theatre, presenting a revival of Romeo and Juliet with Laurence Olivier and Vivien Leigh that May.
 Though the play had been highly promoted, it ran for only 36 performances.
 This was followed in October 1940 by a three-week performance by the Ballet Russe de Monte-Carlo, then in November by performances from Colonel Wassily de Basil's Original Ballet Russe.

 The theater reverted to the Hollywood Theatre name and again began showing films.
 A renovation of the Hollywood Theatre was announced in mid-1941, when Eddie Cantor's musical Banjo Eyes was booked.
 Banjo Eyes opened in December 1941 and ran for 129 performances, ultimately closing after Cantor became ill.
 Following Banjo Eyes, the Hollywood returned to showing films exclusively for several years.
 The film Casablanca, which subsequently became a hit and a classic, premiered at the Hollywood in 1942.
-Among the films screened at the Hollywood in the mid-1940s were This Is the Army (1943), Old Acquaintance (1943), The Adventures of Mark Twain (1944), The Corn is Green (1945), and Night and Day (1946).
+Among the films screened at the Hollywood in the mid-1940s were This Is the Army (1943), Old Acquaintance (1943), The Adventures of Mark Twain (1944), The Corn Is Green (1945), and Night and Day (1946).
 The Hollywood Theatre became the Warner Theatre in August 1947 with the premiere of the film Life with Father.